Science vs Reality: Do Not Obey Scientists – Practice What Works

 I practice what works when it comes to Google optimization.

 Science is not the church, so stop blindly believing in it.
 Don’t believe it like it’s some religion.
-Always take a look at reality itself and when the glaciers melt you know science is right.
+Always take a look at reality itself.
+When the glaciers melt you know science is right.

 BTW.: there are many new scientific studies that indeed prove that acupuncture works and also which explain other worldly phenomena many people deemed obvious long ago.